Entanglement and the three-dimensionality of the Bloch ball: Conclusions

 \section{Conclusions}

-In this work we have explored the existence of entanglement beyond QT.
+In this work we have explored the existence of entanglement beyond quantum theory.
 We have classified all continuously-reversible and locally-tomographic theories for bipartite systems where each subsystem has a Euclidean ball as its state space.
-We have shown that the only theory within this family which has interacting dynamics is QT; hence all the others do not allow for entanglement nor violation of Bell inequalities.
-These results illustrate the strong connection between the dynamics of a system and the geometry of its state space.
-In particular, these results suggest that once dynamics is taken into account, entanglement and violation of Bell inequalities are very singular phenomena.
-And this contrasts with the genericness of entanglement in the case where no assumption about the dynamics is made.
+We have shown that the only theory within this family which has interacting dynamics is QT; and all the others do not allow for entanglement nor violation of Bell inequalities.
+These results illustrate how restrictive is the requirement of interacting reversible dynamics.

-We have introduced a method to construct state spaces of composite systems satisfying Continuous Reversibility.
-This exploits the connectedness of the group of reversible transformations to formulate the problem in terms of the representations of certain Lie algebras, which are highly structured objects.
-However, the central equation of our formalism, namely (\ref{const_1.2}), is valid regardless of the continuity of time evolution.
-Hence, this equation can be the starting point for relaxing the continuity assumption.
-Other ways of generalizing our results are going beyond Tomographic Locality and/or considering geometries for the local state spaces different than the Euclidean ball.
-Our ultimate goal would be to classify all state spaces which can be entangled with other copies of themselves through reversible dynamics.